The great Indian hat trick

-Method in madness Joshi admits that he has sought help from his friends as well to add to his collection.
+Joshi admits that he has sought help from his friends as well to add to his collection.
 "When my friends and relatives travel abroad, I request them to fetch me unique caps from that particular country.

 English chapel hat made from wood with carvings, an Indonesian traditional cap, a Siberian cap and a Modia cap from tribal Karnataka; the tradition dates back to the Satvahana times